Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 The Austs lick everything at fighting

-Capt Bean, the war correspondent
+Capt Bean, the war Correspondent

-snapped my photo yesterday my
+snapped my photo yesterday in

-a green guernsey on my way to
+a green guernsey, on my way to

 bury some dead, so I guess